Dogs need to chew objects to explore the world around them. Chewing is often associated with several benefits in dogs.

 Related Post: 10 Dog Breeds with Overbites

-- If you feel that Whimzees might be too hard for your canine companion, supply him with fresh water while he consuming the treat.
+V. If you feel that Whimzees might be too hard for your canine companion, supply him with fresh water while he consumes the treat.

 Whimzees are not only safe for dogs but also offer a fun and effective way to care for a dog’s oral health needs.

 So, if you choose to let your dog sample some Whimzees chews, rest easy that he will enjoy the treats without any problem.

 Most importantly, remember that Whimzees (or any other dental chews for that matter) should never be treated as a substitute for regular dental care elements like brushing and professional care.

 As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you.
 Learn more.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.